 The Board of Directors has adopted a "majority voting" policy.
 Pursuant to this policy, if a nominee for election as Director receives "for" votes fewer than a majority of the votes (50% + 1 vote) cast with respect to his or her election by Shareholders, he or she must immediately tender his or her resignation to the Board of Directors following the meeting of Shareholders at which the election is held.
 Upon receiving such resignation, the CGNC will consider it and make a recommendation to the Board of Directors on whether or not to accept the resignation.
 The Board of Directors shall accept the resignation absent exceptional circumstances and announce its decision in a press release promptly within 90 days following the meeting of Shareholders.
+The Company will provide a copy of the press release to the TSX.
 If the Board of Directors determines not to accept a resignation, the press release must fully state the reasons for that decision.
 The resignation will be effective when accepted by the Board.
 The Director who tendered his or her resignation is not permitted to be a part of any deliberations of any Committee or of the Board of Directors pertaining to the resignation offer.